Create A Simple Python Web Application That Interacts With Your Kubernetes Cluster

 Why Python?

-One of the neat features of Kubernetes is to allow programmatic access to the Kubernetes API.
-Kubernetes provides a client library based on python which we will be using in this article.
+One of the neat features of Kubernetes is that it allows programmatic access to the Kubernetes API.
+It provides a client library based on Python which we will use in this article.

 Minikube allows us to run an entire single-node Kubernetes cluster on our local computer.
-Minikube is usually used for creating a sandbox for learning and testing Kubernetes features and commands.
-In this project we’ll be setting up a simple minikube cluster that will be later referenced by our python web application.
-You can follow this guide if you wish to install minikube on your local machine.
+In this project, we’ll be setting up a simple minikube cluster that will be later referenced by our Python web application.

 :~/kubernetes$ minikube start

-This should download and set up the latest version of Kubernetes to your local machine.
+This should download and set up the latest version of Kubernetes on your local machine.

 😄 minikube v1.25.2 on Debian bookworm/sid